jbee/jbee.github.io/lex/index.md

 To embed an expression in another byte encoded instruction language the pattern can be enclosed in `` `...` `` in backticks.
 The `` ` `` instruction exits the current block unless it is the first byte in that block.
+As such it serves as a marker for the beginning of an embedded expression.

 **Scanning**